kostajh/taskwarrior-time-tracking-hook/readme.rst

 Taskwarrior Time Tracking Hook
 ==============================

-Ensure you have taskwarriror `2.4.x` or higher.
+Ensure you have taskwarrior `2.4.x` or higher.

 Install using pip::